tonton-G/The-aviary/README.md

 # The Aviary — Restaurant Website

 A restaurant website built with **HTML**, **CSS**, and a little **JavaScript** for interactive features.
 Created as a first-year group project for our final project in first year.
-I was the lead, responsible for the full design and development.

 > **Disclaimer:** The background video used in this project is sourced from YouTube
 > and is used for educational purposes only as part of a first-year web development course.